 - Download the script from https://github.com/darekasan/inf_launch_ext

-- Run the script; pick 3 (copy script file to game directory and set to new script path (recommended))
+- Run the script as administrator; pick 3 (copy script file to game directory and set to new script path (recommended))

 - Launch Infinitas using the shortcut; launch the game through the browser as usual.